jacobschw/MLIR-Brainfuck/README.md

 ## Supported Conversions

 The MLIR Brainfuck projects includes the abstraction layers Bf, OptBf, ExplicitBf and llvmBf.
-To convert between the abtractions exist conversion passes.
+To convert between the abtractions there are conversion passes.
 The passes are combined by the bf-to-llvm pipeline.
 | option                                     | Description                                                              |
 | :----------------------------------------- |:------------------------------------------------------------------------ |
 | `--bf-to-optbf`                            | Convert the fold-able operations of Bf to bf_red                         |